fgarcia/pademo/README.md

 deployments.

 Basically there is no much hand holding.
 The examples just try to show the minimum code to get some tasks done.
+Do not expect a tutorial explaining each line.

 Never forget that while working with Padrino you might be exposed to all the
-stack: Rack, Sinatra, Gems, Ruby, etc. You do not need to master them, but it is expected that you are willing to learn more as a price of the extra freedom.
+stack: Rack, Sinatra, Gems, Ruby, etc. You do not need to master them, but it is expected that you were willing to learn all the stack as a price for the extra freedom.

 ## How to use this project